Eranziel/foundryvtt-lancer/docs/flow_api.md

 - `getMacroSpeaker` is confusing and fragile.
 - Encoding macros into binary to embed in HTML data props is horrible.
 Next to impossible to troubleshoot/debug, resolution flow is even more confusing.
 - "Macros" feels like a misnomer, and is easily confused with user-written macros in Foundry and the compendium of macros in the system.
-  - Automation?
-Actions?
-Functions?
-Maybe just plain API?
+  - Will rename to Flows & Steps.

 ## Requirements

 - Better maintainability is key, clarity is a big part of that.
 - API documentation?
 - Flowchart showing entry points and resolution flow?
-- Macro API needs to be support the following contexts:
+- Flow API needs to support the following contexts:
-  - Sheet functions - macro to call needs to be identifiable by element type & classes, data needs to either come from the sheet document (e.g. the sheet activates a click listener on `button.macro-class` and then inserts its document/ID into the macro call), or from data on HTML (e.g. click listener on `button.macro-class`, retrieve additional context from `data-X` properties to insert into the macro call).
+  - Sheet functions - flow to call needs to be identifiable by element type & classes, data needs to either come from the sheet document (e.g. the sheet activates a click listener on `button.flow-class` and then inserts its document/ID into the `flow.begin()` call), or from data on HTML (e.g. click listener on `button.flow-class`, retrieve additional context from `data-X` properties to insert into the `flow.begin()` call).
-  - Foundry macros: `game.lancer.macroApiFunction(args)`.
-Either user-written, or dragged to hotbar from a sheet.
+  - TODO - update || Foundry macros: ~~`game.lancer.macroApiFunction(args)`.
+Either user-written, or dragged to hotbar from a sheet.~~
   - Modules, such as Token Action HUD.
   - System-level automation features, e.g. future action helpers.
   - Rerolling from a chat message - needs to encapsulate all of the state info from the original roll.
-- Identify what entry points to the macro flow are needed, minimize/combine them wherever possible.
+- Identify what entry points to each flow are needed, minimize/combine them wherever possible.
   - Make a clear distinction between the "public" parts which are intended to be used directly, and the "private" parts which are used within the API functions themselves to continue the flow towards final output.
-- Outputs of all functions are:
+- Outputs of all public functions are:
   - Chat card showing the desired info or results of the action.
     - If a roll was involved, there should be a reroll button on the card.
     - If there are follow-up effects (damage, conditions added/removed, further rolls, etc...), the chat card should include buttons to trigger those effects.